 Current Management Practices & Policies

 There are currently no state laws with regard to heat surveillance or heat monitoring policies in Arizona.
 Subsequently, there are no guidelines for governing entities to follow in such situations.
 While laws do not explicitly cover heat surveillance or heat monitoring, the Federal Health Insurance Portability and Accountability Act (HIPAA), where Public Health is an exempt entity, does allow for data collection regarding relevant fatalities.
 This allows the Maricopa County Department of Public Health (MCDPH) to obtain information on a patient without violating the patient’s confidentiality.
 MCDPH primarily collects data through preliminary reports of death from the office of the medical examiner and by obtaining death certificates from the MCDPH office of Vital Registration.
 This data is then classified into heat-caused and heat-related deaths, and is evaluated to obtain the demographics of heat related deaths and the risk factors for mortality in order to inform relief efforts.
-Presently, policy formation does not employ information gathered from NASA Earth Observations.
+Presently, policy formation does not employ information gathered from NASA Earth observations.

 Decision Support Tools & Benefits